-This psalm can be seen as a statement of faith, a world view, a picture of how human life works in the world through the ages.
-If we agree, we can sign our name under it.
+4 Three Applications

-Except that Psalm 1 could care less if we sign our name under it.
-Psalm 1 is about how we live our lives.
-Psalm 1 blesses us because we live our lives in God's ways.
-Our lives show that we love his teaching, and that we think about his ways.
+This psalm should be a statement of faith, a world view, a picture of how human life works in the world through the ages.
+This is how human life works on this planet, and always has.
+Our lives will show that we love his teaching, and that we think about his ways.
 The book of Psalms is for such people.
+And people, your lives show this in many ways, because I see it.

-This psalm is an invitation to covenant with God again.
-God is today inviting us to be one of his people, to show it in our lives, and receive the blessing Psalm 1 describes.
-I assume you've already made a choice like this, but we can take it as covenant renewal.
-We covenant again, to tell God and ourselves that we still mean this.
+This psalm is an invitation to renew our choice and to renew our faith.
+God invites us to be one of his people, to show it in our lives, and receive the blessing Psalm 1 describes.
+I assume you've already made a choice like this, but we can take it as a renewal.
+We covenant again, to tell God that we still believe this and we still choose him and his ways.